Wales Millennium Centre: Design and construction

-The WMC was designed by Jonathan Adams of local practice Percy Thomas Architects (taken over by Capita Group in 2004), with Arup Acoustics providing the acoustic design and Arup as building engineer.
+Wales Millennium Centre was designed by Jonathan Adams of local practice Percy Thomas Architects (taken over by Capita Group in 2004), with Arup Acoustics as the acoustic designer and building engineer.
 His first concept drawings were made in early 1998, and by 1999 his design had started to look more like the building it is today.

 Construction began on 25 February 2002.
 The main contractor was Sir Robert McAlpine Ltd, Kelsey Roofing Industries Ltd was the roofing contractor, and Carr and Angier were theatre consultants.
 Other contractors included Stent (foundations), Swansea Institute of Higher Education, now part of University of Wales Trinity Saint David (glass), GH James Cyf (stonemasonry), Rimex (stainless steel), Alfred McAlpine (slate), Coed Cymru (wood), Ann Catrin Evans (door furniture) and Amber Hiscott (etchings on glass walls).

 The architect's concept was a building that expressed "Welshness" and was instantly recognisable.
 The building was designed to reflect many different parts of Wales with local Welsh materials that dominate its history: slate, metal, wood and glass.
 Many of the materials used come from Wales, including 1,350 tonnes of Welsh slate.
-300,000 concrete blocks and a million metres of electric cable were also used in construction.
+A million metres of electric cable and 300,000 concrete blocks were also used in construction.